DmtKravtsov/portfolioQA/README.md

 - **Test Planning**: Crafting comprehensive test plans with clear objectives and methodologies.
 - **Test Case Development**: Creating detailed test cases to thoroughly assess functionality.
 - **Bug Tracking**: Proficient in Jira, Qase, and TestRail for efficient bug identification and reporting.
-- **API Testing**: Skilled in using Postman to design and execute API tests.
+- **API Testing**: Skilled in using Postman and Swagger to design and execute API tests.
 - **Database Testing**: Experienced with SQL databases for backend verification.
 - **Attention to Detail**: Meticulous and methodical approach to ensure thorough evaluation.
 - **Continuous Learning**: Committed to staying current with industry best practices and trends.